 Projects that are phased in from one Tax Credit plan year to another will not be considered as one project for the purposes of the maximum.
 For example, if an Applicant receives Tax Credits on a project this year and next year qualifies and is appropriately ranked for an expansion of a new phase of the existing project, the Applicant may receive the Maximum Allocation of Tax Credits for the new phase.

-C. Tax Credit Return
+18.3 Tax Credit Return

 The Applicant/Co-Applicant may voluntarily return Tax Credit awards before the notification of the Carryover Allocation.
-For the purposes of this section, the Carryover Allocation notice for the 2016 projects will be Friday, November 6, 2016.
+For the purposes of this section, the Carryover Allocation notice for the 2017 projects will be Friday, November 6, 2017.
 If the Applicant/Co-Applicant decides to return the Tax Credits on or before the date specified in this section, the return will be considered voluntary.
 If a project receives a Carryover Allocation and the Project Sponsor returns Tax Credits after the date specified in this section, the return will be considered involuntary.
 In such cases, the Project Sponsor may be barred from participating in future Tax Credit funding rounds for the remainder of the 2016 Tax Credit year and the subsequent Tax Credit year.

-D. Conditional Reservation
+18.4 Conditional Reservation

 The Division reserves the right to award conditional reservations to projects that have outstanding issues as identified by staff, at the time of reservation.
 This includes, but is not limited to, outstanding legal issues currently under review, related vacancy issues at nearby properties that may negatively impact the viability of the Tax Credit project, or other matters.
 Reservations are also subject to final underwriting in the Division’s Tax Credit analysis Application Orientation Design (AOD)/ Emphasys program and may be amended as a result of that underwriting.